Your preference has been updated for this session. To permanently change your account setting, go to My Account

 anchor-icon Table of Contents dropdown-icon

-What Is a Canker Sore?
+What Is A Canker Sore?

-What Causes a Canker Sore?
+What Causes A Canker Sore?

-A canker sore can be caused by several initiating factors such as trauma from biting your cheek, a toothbrush, or hard, sharp food, as well as food or chemical allergies/sensitivities (e.g., gluten, dairy, sodium lauryl sulfate, etc.), nutrient deficiency, and stress.
+A canker sore can be caused by several initiating factors, such as trauma from biting your cheek, a toothbrush, or hard, sharp food, as well as food or chemical allergies/sensitivities (e.g., gluten, dairy, sodium lauryl sulfate, etc.), nutrient deficiency, and stress.

-Natural Remedies for Canker Sores
+Natural Remedies For Canker Sores

 Remedy #1 – Bolster Nutritional Status

-Remedy #2 – Eliminate food allergies
+Remedy #2 – Eliminate Food Allergies

 Several studies indicate that food allergies or sensitivities can lead to recurrent canker sores.6 Not surprisingly, avoiding offending foods or compounds in the diet results in a significantly reduced frequency or complete remission in many people dealing with recurrent canker sores.